hqr114514/haruhikage_player/README.md

 # haruhikage_player
-a program can play haruhikage.
+## a program can play haruhikage.
+## Please run the program directly.